Yes, nonprofits can use giving lists instead of traditional donation forms, and in many cases, they perform significantly better.

 The most effective nonprofits in 2026 use a hybrid approach:

-Gift List → Drives engagement + action
+Giving List → Drives engagement + action

 Donation Form → Provides flexibility + scale